Skip to main content

 The Student Satisfaction Survey (SSS) aims to engage students in the quality assurance process.
 The SSS scores will be calculated as part of the overall CGPA.

-In order to conduct the SSS, the institution should have submitted the complete student count with their enrollment details, number, program, their year of study, contact number, and email ids.
+In order to conduct the SSS, the institution should have submitted the complete student count with their enrollment details, number, program, year of study, contact number, and email IDs.

 A stratified random student sample is chosen for the survey.